(828) 837-2722 ext. 2420

 - Tutor small group of students in the content areas of reading and math.

-- Be prepared to teach each day with lessons plans, activities, and resources for STEM, arts education, health-enhancing recreational learning activities, health education including drug and violence prevention programs, and character education.
+- Be prepared to teach each day with lesson plans, activities, and resources for STEM, arts education, health-enhancing recreational learning activities, health education including drug and violence prevention programs, and character education.

 - Develop feedback loop between regular school staff and the after-school program.